vMohammad24/TidaLuna/README.md

 4. Unzip **luna.zip** into a folder named `app` in the `resources` directory alongside `original.asar`
 5. You should now have a folder `TIDAL\...\resources\app` next to `original.asar` with all the files from **luna.zip**

 Done!
-Start Tidal and you should see the Luna spashscreen.
+Start Tidal and you should see the Luna splashscreen.

 ## Developers
 Proper developer documentation etc is planned after the inital beta release of Luna.